This post may contain affiliate links. Please read our disclosure policy.

 How to cook chicken for enchilada soup

 Cooking the chicken is quite simple.
-You can use any pot or a dutch oven.
-It would be easiest to use a rotisserie chicken but you can certainly cook your own.
-We recommend using skinless and boneless chicken breasts.
+You can use any pot or a Dutch oven.
+It would be easiest to use a rotisserie chicken, but you can certainly cook your own.
+I recommend using skinless and boneless chicken breasts.

 - Add chicken into a pot full of water

-- We like adding some sort of herbs to give the chicken some flavor.
-Use half an onion and a bay leaf. sometimes we use a cinnamon stick but not for this particular recipe.
+- I like adding some sort of herbs to give the chicken some flavor.
+Use half an onion and a bay leaf.
+Sometimes I use a cinnamon stick, but not for this particular recipe.

-- Allow boiling for about 15-20 minutes until you easily insert a knife or a fork through the chicken.
+- Boil for about 15-20 minutes, until you can easily insert a knife or fork into the chicken.

-- Then, drain it in a colander and let it cool off.
+- Then drain it in a colander and let it cool.
 Or you can just remove the chicken and place it on a cutting board while you save the chicken stock.

-- Finally, using your hands or forks, shred chicken.
+- Finally, use your hands or a fork to shred the chicken.

-- If you have an Instant pot, you can simply make this Instant Pot Chicken Breast to use in this enchilada soup.
+- If you have an Instant Pot, you can simply make this Instant Pot Chicken Breast to use in this soup.

-There are other ways to make chicken enchilada soup other than using your stovetop.
+There are other ways to make this soup other than using your stovetop.
 Here are other ways to cook up your soup.

-- Using the saute option, add the oil or butter in the instant pot, then add the onions, celery, carrots, bell pepper, garlic and cook until softens, about 5-6 minutes.
+- Using the saute option, add the oil or butter in the instant pot, then add the onions, celery, carrots, bell pepper, and garlic, and cook until soft, about 5-6 minutes.

 - Add in the seasonings, diced tomatoes, tomato paste, and broth.